sheryllann/css-animations/readme.md

 1. Grab a picture from the internet, and make an animation for it.
 1. Fire the animation with a click function.
 1. Below your image animation, write a block of text that tells the story of your animation.
-It should animate in some way too.
+Your text should animate in some way too.

 ### BONUS!